AckerlyXu/heima/articles/iot-suite/iot-suite-guidance-on-customizing-preconfigured-solutions.md

 In addition to changing the preconfigured Azure Stream Analytics jobs, you can use the Azure portal to add new jobs or add new queries to existing jobs.

 ## Customize devices
 One of the most common extension activities is working with devices specific to your scenario.
 There are several methods for working with devices.
-These methods include altering a simulated device to match your scenario, or using the [IoT Device SDK][IoT Device SDK] to connect your physical device to the solution.
+These methods include altering a simulated device to match your scenario, or using the IoT Device SDK to connect your physical device to the solution.

 For a step-by-step guide to adding devices, see the [Iot Suite Connecting Devices](./iot-suite-connecting-devices.md) article and the [remote monitoring C SDK Sample](https://github.com/Azure/azure-iot-sdk-c/tree/master/serializer/samples/remote_monitoring).
 This sample is designed to work with the remote monitoring preconfigured solution.